lindseyW111/HelloWorld.js/README.md

 ### Do while loops
-The Do while loop will execute the code at least once even if it is false because it runs before the condition
+The do while loop will execute the code at least once even if it is false because it runs before the condition

+Input:

+    i=0;
+    do {
+      console.log("The number is " + i);
+      i++;
+    }
+    while (i < 5);

+Output:

+    The number is 0
+    The number is 1
+    The number is 2
+    The number is 3
+    The number is 4

 ### For loops

 ### For loops